freeradical13/freeradical13.github.io/index.md

 An [Enzyme-Linked Immunosorbent Assay][] (ELISA) measures amounts of a ligand such as a protein (e.g. an antibody or antigen) in a liquid.
 First, an antibody is bound to the target ligand and also bound to the enzyme [Alkaline Phosphatase][].
 Next, the substrate [P-Nitrophenyl Phosphate][] (pNPP) is added which bind to Alkaline Phosphatase which removes a phosphate group from pNPP which causes it to turn yellow.

+### Methotrexate

+[Methotrexate][] has a structure similar to folic acid and thus blocks enzymes that require folic acid as a co-factor.
+For example, folic acid is a key co-factor for enzymes involved in tetrahydrofolate synthesis which is required to synthesize thymidine.
+Inhibiting thymidine production reduces DNA replication.
+Therefore, methotrexate may be used to reduce cell division (and it's sometimes used as an anti-cancer drug).

 ### Practical Biology

 #### Companies/Projects